ashishgajabi/springboot-kafka/README.md

 run below command:

+**
 ```
 ./bin/run.sh
 ```
+If requires, give execution permission to above bash script.

 Sample input file is at **files** folder.
 Once Input.txt file is processed, you could see something like this in application logs,